-Erin Gelling is the Program Director for Colorado Crane Conservation Coalition.
+Erin Gelling is the Executive Director for the Colorado Crane Conservation Coalition.
 She received her M.S. in Rangeland Ecology from University of Wyoming working with one of her favorite birds, Greater Sage-grouse.
 She has a strong background in avian ecology, botany, and environmental education having worked for non-profits, government, and universities.
 For over 14 years, she has worked with a variety of birds, including plovers, sparrows, shorebirds, sage-grouse, and her other favorite bird, Sandhill Cranes, across the U.S.

 Rachel Vanausdall - Habitat selection and movement patterns of the Rocky Mountain Population of Greater Sandhill Cranes in the San Luis Valley, Colorado - Sat.
 March 11th, 11:00AM

 The San Luis Valley is a critical stopover area for the Rocky Mountain Population of sandhill cranes, but surface water is becoming increasingly limited in the region.
 We are seeking to understand how sandhill cranes use the San Luis Valley during the spring and the fall, including the habitat characteristics that influence their movement patterns.
 This information will help inform potential management practices on both public and private land for sandhill cranes.